theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/Power-BI-Connector/pbi-script.md

 ### Setup

-Along with the *Power BI Connector (beta)* destination in Xtract Universal comes a text file named *loading_script* which contains a Power Query M-script.
+Along with the *Power BI Connector* destination in Xtract Universal comes a text file named *loading_script* which contains a Power Query M-script.
 This script can be found in the *powerbi* folder inside the installation directory of Xtract Universal. <br>

 **Attention:** The M-script and the custom connector are *not* related.
 You either use the script or the connector.